dimitri/pgloader/INSTALL.md

 ## Building pgloader for use in low RAM environments

-It's possible to tweak the size of RAM pgloader will use in its binary image, ac compile time.
+It's possible to tweak the size of RAM pgloader will use in its binary image, at compile time.
 This defaults to 4 GB.

     make DYNSIZE=1024